 WMD proliferation can manifest in four ways: proliferation of components and materials, proliferation of the weapons themselves, proliferation of delivery systems, and proliferation of technology and know-how.
 The nuclear nonproliferation regime has succeeded in limiting the number of states with nuclear weapons to nine to date.
-Belarus, Kazakhstan, and Ukraine all gave up nuclear weapons they inherited on the dissolution of the Soviet Union and Argentina, Brazil, Libya and South Africa voluntarily stopped their nuclear weapons programs, while Iraq was forced into nuclear disarmament through stringent United Nations sanctions.
-Yet the nuclear weapons tests conducted by India and Pakistan in 1998 and by North Korea in 2006 and 2009 and the 2002 revelations of

-Iran's clandestine enrichment program have cast doubts regarding the effectiveness of the NPT regime.
+South Africa, Ukraine, Kazakhstan, and Belarus all gave up nuclear weapons while Argentina, Brazil, and Libya are among states to have voluntarily stopped their nuclear weapons programs.
+Yet the nuclear weapons tests conducted by India and Pakistan in 1998 and by North Korea in 2006 and 2008 and the 2002 revelations of Iran's clandestine enrichment program have cast doubts regarding the effectiveness of the NPT regime.
 Withdrawal, circumvention, the threat of withdrawals, an increasingly dynamic security environment, and the increasing availability of sensitive technology all contribute to the challenges faced by the nonproliferation regime.
-Many states also express concern that the nonproliferation norm is weakened to the extent that the nuclear weapons states recognized by the NPT have not taken further steps to meet the disarmament obligations posed by Article VI of the Treaty.
+Many states also express concern that the nonproliferation norm is weakened to the extent that the nuclear weapons states legitimized by the NPT have not taken further steps to meet the disarmament obligations posed by Article 6 of the Treaty.